marcojahn/ares-server/docs/guides/coding_conventions/README.md

     - A maximum of 30 instructions per method

 ## Documentation

-TODO move details to a specific howto
-TODO link to namespace convention

 - At least every public method, config, property, route definition must be documented using JSDuck API doc syntax.
 - Custom tags have been implemented to use JSDuck for server side API Doc generation.